Angela specialises in high value and complex personal injury claims.

-Angela acts for Claimants and Defendants in cases involving serious and high value personal injury, particularly in cases involving chronic pain.
-She has a loyal following of both solicitors and insurers due to her practical and no-nonsense approach to claims.
+She is instructed by Claimants and Defendants in cases involving serious and high value personal injury.
+She has a loyal following of both solicitors and insurers due to her practical and no nonsense

-She is often able to turn around papers at short notice and is happy to receive instructions electronically.
+Angela is instructed nationally by leading firms and insurers and is often able to turn around papers at short notice.
+She is happy to receive instructions electronically.

 - Fraud – cases involving malingering/exaggeration as well as fraud rings, ghost passengers and low velocity impacts